-Under NRG's senior credit facility and the indentures for its senior notes a "change in control" is deemed to occur if, among other triggering events, "a majority of the members of the Board of Directors of [NRG] are not continuing directors."
+Under NRG's senior credit facility and the indentures for its senior notes, a "change in control" is deemed to occur if, among other triggering events, "a majority of the members of the Board of Directors of [NRG] are not continuing directors."
 The term "continuing director" means, as of the date of determination, any director who was a member of the Board on the date of the senior credit agreement or the indenture, as the case may be, or was nominated for election or elected to the Board with the approval of a majority of the continuing directors who were members of the Board at the time of such nomination or election.
-Based on our interpretation of the change in control provision, the failure of a majority of the NRG directors to qualify as continuing directors would result in change in control.
-If a change in control were triggered under NRG's senior credit facility, an event of default would occur and the bank lenders under the facility would have the right to accelerate the outstanding indebtedness under the facility, which, as of March 31, 2009, totaled \$2.4 billion, and if a change in control were triggered under the indentures governing NRG's senior notes, note holders holding approximately \$4.7 billion face amount of the notes would have the right to put the notes to NRG at 101% of par.
+Based on our interpretation of the change in control provision, the failure of a majority of the NRG directors to qualify as continuing directors would result in a change in control.
+If a change in control were triggered under NRG's senior credit facility, an event of default would occur and the bank lenders under the facility would have the right to accelerate the outstanding indebtedness under the facility, which, as of June 15, 2009, totaled \$2.4 billion, and if a change in control were triggered under the indentures governing NRG's senior notes, note holders holding approximately \$4.7 billion face amount of the notes would have the right to put the notes to NRG at 101% of par.
 If either or both of these events were to occur, it would likely have a material adverse impact on NRG's business and financial condition and could render NRG insolvent if NRG were unable to refinance such indebtedness.
-The occurrence of either or both of these events may also result in the acceleration of cross-default or cross-acceleration provisions.
+The occurrence of either or both of these events may also result in the acceleration of additional NRG indebtedness as a result of cross-default or cross-acceleration provisions.

-With the appointment of Pastor Kirbyjon H. Caldwell on March 23, 2009 and Mr. Gerald Luterman on April 24, 2009, the Board currently consists of 14 members, all of whom qualify as continuing directors.
-If Exelon's Board Expansion Proposal is approved and all of its nominees are elected at the Annual Meeting, the Board would consist of 19 members, 10 of whom would be existing NRG directors who qualify as continuing directors and nine of whom would be directors nominated by Exelon who would not qualify as continuing directors.
+With the appointment of Mr. Kirbyjon H. Caldwell on March 23, 2009 and Mr. Gerald Luterman on April 24, 2009 as directors of NRG, the Board currently consists of 14 members, all of whom qualify as continuing directors.
+If Exelon's Board Expansion Proposal is approved and all of its nominees are elected at the Annual Meeting, the Board would consist of 19 members, 10 of whom would be existing NRG directors who qualify as continuing directors and nine of whom would be directors nominated by Exelon who would not qualify as continuing directors unless the NRG Board had designated them as such.
 Therefore, under our interpretation of the change in control provision, a change in control would be triggered by any future event that reduces the number of continuing directors, such as the retirement or death of any such director.